International Paper

 52. Commitment to zero conversion of natural ecosystems?

-The company commits to 'eliminating the conversion of natural ecosystem's.
-However, the company does not explicitly state a commitment to zero conversion of all natural ecosystems.
+The company commits to eliminating the conversion of natural ecosystems.
+However, it does not have a commitment to zero conversion of natural ecosystems.

 0 / 1